GoogleChrome/web.dev/src/site/content/en/blog/streams/index.md

 types of underlying source:

 - **Push sources** constantly push data at you when you have accessed them, and it is up to you to start, pause, or cancel access to the stream.
-Examples include video streams, Server-Sent Events, or WebSockets.
+Examples include live video streams, Server-Sent Events, or WebSockets.
 - **Pull sources** require you to explicitly request data from them once connected to.
-Examples include file access operations via `fetch()` or `XMLHttpRequest` calls.
+Examples include HTTP operations via `fetch()` or `XMLHttpRequest` calls.

 The data is read sequentially in small pieces called **chunks**.
-A chunk can be a single byte, or it can be something larger such as a typed array of a certain size.
+Chunks can be any kind of JavaScript object, but there are streams that specialize in sending byte data as `Uint8Array`s.
+A chunk can thus be a single byte, or it can be something larger such as a typed array of a certain size.
 A single stream can contain chunks of different sizes and types.